The Blessing That Broke a Family — Modern Paraphrase | fresh.bible

 She was willing to absorb whatever consequences came.
 That's not courage — that's desperation.
 This is a mother who had been told before her boys were even born that "the older will serve the younger," and she apparently decided God needed her help making it happen.

-So went.
+So Jacob went.
 He brought the goats.
 Rebekah cooked the meal exactly the way loved it.
-Then she dressed in best clothes — the ones that smelled like the outdoors, like earth and fields.
+Then she dressed Jacob in Esau's best clothes — the ones that smelled like the outdoors, like earth and fields.
 She put goatskins on his hands and on the smooth part of his neck.
 And she handed him the plate.

 Think about the level of planning here.
 The clothes.
 The goatskins.
 The food.
 This wasn't a split-second decision.
 Rebekah had thought about this.
 Maybe for a long time.